 By running both of these SMTP POP3 Loop Event Monitors, you can keep a more well-rounded eye on the submission and reception of your emails.
 One monitor watches for internal incoming and outgoing emails, while the other monitors external incoming and outgoing emails.

 This tutorial taught you how to set up both the SMTP and the POP3 server settings for your new SMTP POP3 Loop Event Monitor.
 We also mentioned the importance of running two of these event monitors to keep an eye on email transmission from both local and public email servers.
+Refer to our SMTP POP3 Loop Event Monitor reference guide for more documentation on this event monitor.
 Don't forget to check out our other tutorials in the Features section of FrameFlow.
-New tutorials are uploaded regularly, so keep an eye out for new and relevant material coming soon!More Tutorials
+New tutorials like the POP3 Event Monitor are uploaded regularly, so keep an eye out for new and relevant material coming soon!More Tutorials